-Note: If your tow vehicle is equipped with adjustable load leveling air shocks, you must load the tow vehicle first with typical luggage and passengers and bringing back to level.
+Note: If you're tow vehicle is equipped with adjustable load leveling air shocks, you must load the tow vehicle first with typical luggage and passengers and bring it back to level.
 Then attach the trailer and adjust the load leveling bars.
 Otherwise the air shocks on the tow vehicle will overload the rear wheels.
 Do not use air shocks to level tow vehicle and trailer after hitching up.